icepic/wedge/README.md

 **Running as root:** We advise against this.
 You can still listen on ports < 1024 on Linux using setcap like so: `sudo setcap cap_net_bind_service=+ep ./caddy`

 How you choose to run Wedge is up to you.
-Many users are satisfied with `nohup caddy &`.
+Many users are satisfied with `nohup wedge &`.
 Others use `screen`.
 Users who need Wedge to come back up after reboots either do so in the script that caused the reboot, add a command to an init script, or configure a service with their OS.

 If you have questions or concerns about Wedge' underlying crypto implementations, consult Go's [crypto packages](https://golang.org/pkg/crypto), starting with their documentation, then issues, then the code itself; as Wedge uses mainly those libraries.